LucasHoffSchmidt/Adventures_of_Chirpie/README.md

 This is combined with sounds of a flowing lake and birds singing to give an ambience of serenity and peace.

 #### World 2 - Gothic Dungeon
-Gothic Dungeon features a lit up, dusty old dungeon with huge spiders crawling on spiderwebs and a gate out to freedom which is forever locked.
+Gothic Dungeon features a dusty old dungeon lit up with torches, with huge spiders crawling on spiderwebs and a gate out to freedom which is forever locked.
 This is combined with sounds of wind, knocks and scraping, a tamburine, thunder, rain and crows cawing to give an eerie feeling.

 #### World 3 - Volcanic Biome